 Try Things On

 If it doesn’t fit, don’t buy it.
 There are lots of cool items that just won’t fit you, and that’s okay.
 It wasn’t meant to be.
-Make sure it fits you comfortably: if it’s too big or too small you won’t end up wearing it and it’ll just have been a waste of money.
+Make sure it fits you comfortably: if it’s too big or too small you won’t end up wearing it and it’ll just have been a waste of money (even if the low price is tempting!).
 If something barely fits, don’t force it on, because you could end up ripping it and have to pay for it.
 The one thing you should never try on is vintage underwear.
 There’s a high chance it isn’t clean, and even if the previous owners washed it, you don’t know whose touched it since then; it’s probably dusty.